grace-snow/gridsome-grace/blog/2020-04-15__magic-unicorn.md

 ---
 date: 2020-01-05
 title: 'Magic doesn’t make a Unicorn (it takes blimmin’ hard work!)'
-description: 'Some musings on what it takes to be a designer-developer hybrid'
+excerpt: 'Some musings on what it takes to be a designer-developer hybrid'
 slug: 'magic-unicorn'
 blogpost: true

 draft: false
+published: true
 ---

 ## My 2020 study plan for Design & Front End Dev.